 Portico connected sites

 Portico Connected sites are websites from across Canada either focussed on addiction and mental health or with substantial resources on the topic, completely independent both editorially and in hosting.
-Most of their resources are included in the Portico search.
+Most of their resources are included in the Portico search, although we cannot index sites which have set up security walls or redirects.

 We've only just begun to reach out to other organizations, and expect this list to grow considerably over the next few months.
 If you and your team would like to learn more about how you might join Portico as a connected site, please contact firstname.lastname@example.org.